pecheylauren02/mysql-readme/README.md

-# Assignment 1: Part 3 of 3 documentation

-## MySQL Database Queries for COMPANY1
+# MySQL Database Queries for COMPANY1
+#### By Lauren Pechey

 This repository contains SQL scripts and queries for managing and interacting with the "COMPANY1" database.
 The dataset includes tables related to employees and departments within the company.
+This forms part of Assignment 1: Part 3 of 3 of the Launching Into Computer Science module with the University of Essex Online.

+## Project Overview

+## Project Goals

+This repository aims to demonstrate practical SQL skills by implementing various queries to interact with the "COMPANY1" database.
+Through this project, the following goals are achieved:
+- Understanding and applying SQL JOINs and filtering conditions.
+- Performing aggregation and data analysis tasks using SQL.
+- Gaining experience in managing and querying relational databases.

-### Project Overview
+### Summary of Project

 The **COMPANY1** database consists of two main tables: